EmanuelOverflow/EmanuelOverflow.github.io/_pages/reviews.markdown

 ### Conferences

-* The International Joint Conference on Neural Networks
+* The International Joint Conference on Neural Networks (IJCNN)
-* Computational Intelligence methods for Bioinformatics and Biostatistics
+* Computational Intelligence methods for Bioinformatics and Biostatistics (CIBB)
+* IEEE Conference on Artificial Intelligence (IEEE CAI)